gbhoehm/HiddenEncryption/ReadMe.txt

 	like Windows, Mac os, and Linux.

 Installation:
-	After downloading or clone the executable it is a simple as double clicking on the file.
 	After downloading or clone the source code these libraries will need to be installed:
 	-	PIL (Python Image Library)
 	-	PyCrypto (This can be installed with: "pip install pycryptodome")